 - Keep evidence, such as your bike, helmet, shoes, clothing, and other related items

 - Never admit fault

 - Do not give any statements to insurance representatives before speaking to an attorney

 - Immediately seek a proven Los Angeles bicycle injury lawyer to fight for your rights

-What type of injuries are common?
+What type of injuries are common in bike accidents?

 Bicycle injuries can often be quite severe and require extensive, long-term, and costly medical treatment.
 Common injuries include:

 - Traumatic brain injury (TBI)

 - Spinal cord injuries and paralysis (permanent, temporary, partial, or full)